Nordre Aker

 Nordre Aker (Northern Aker) is a borough of the city of Oslo, Norway.

 History

 This area became part of the city of Oslo in 1948.
-Before that it was a part of Aker municipality in the former Akershus county.
+Before that it was a part of the former Aker municipality in Akershus county.

 Demographics and housing

 With a population of 52,327 (1 January 2020) Nordre Aker ranks fifth among the boroughs.

 Detached housing dominates the western part of the borough.
 There are also high-rise student blocks at several locations, including Vestgrensa, Sogn, Fjellbirkeland and Kringsjå.

 Geography

 The borough is north of the city centre, and represents the last major settlement before the northern forested area starts.
 It is bordered by Marka in the north and east, Vestre Aker in the west, Frogner in the southwest, St. Hanshaugen, Sagene and a small part of Grünerløkka in the south and Bjerke in the east.

 The borough consists of several neighborhoods, from west to east: Gaustad, Øvre Blindern, Ullevål Hageby, Sogn, Kringsjå, Nordberg, Korsvoll, Tåsen, Ullevål, Berg, Nydalen, Storo, Frysja, Disen, Kjelsås, Grefsen and Nordre Åsen.

 The major body of water in the borough is the river Akerselva.
 The western border of the borough is formed by a creek, Sognsvannsbekken.
 The lake Sognsvann is not located in Nordre Aker, albeit the parking lot and metro leading to it is.